 The tasting glass is included in the tour price.

-The Bulleit distillery is just north of downtown Louisville.
-We went on a Monday morning, had a tiny tour group, and a fantastic tour!
+We went to the Bulleit Distillery on a Monday morning, and had a tiny tour group and a fantastic tour!

-There’s no large distillery on-site, and you only get a brief glimpse of the small artisan distillery.
-Even so, they provide an enjoyable, incredibly interesting tour.
+There’s no large distillery on site, and you only get a brief glimpse of the small artisan distillery.
+Even so, it's an enjoyable, incredibly interesting tour.

 The entire tour felt like walking through an interactive play, with rooms turned into reproductions of old Evan Williams buildings and historical Louisville.
 A lot of the tour was via videos shown as the guide led you from room to room.